-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures HISTORIC AND CUL TURAL RESOURCES The conceptual land use plan for any City Heights development alternative shows development proposed in Areas A and D2 where coal slag features associated with historic mining activities were identified in the Archaeological Review and Inventory of the site.
-The City Heights site does not encompass the entire historic mining district.
+Potential Impacts Mitigation Measures TURAL RESOURCES The conceptual land use plan for any City Heights development alternative shows development proposed in Areas A and D2 where historic coal slag features were identified in the Archaeological Review and Inventory of the site. .
+The cultural resources consultant who prepared the Archaeological Review and Inventory of the site noted that it is unlikely that important information could be derived from the coal slag deposits on the site; therefore, construction effects on this mining debris would not be detrimental to this resource. .
+The possibility exists that the coal slag piles in Areas A and D2 of the City Heights site may be eligible for nomination to the Cle Elum register of historic places under the criteria of the City's Historic Preservation Ordinance (CEMC Chapter 15.22, Section 15.22.050[A]).
+However, the City Heights site does not encompass the entire historical mining district.
 Rather, it lies between two areas of mining activity that occurred further up the slope and beneath downtown Cle Elum. .
-Mitigation for the two areas of historic coal slag deposits on the site consisted of the next level of recordation with the Washington State Department of Archaeology and Historic Preservation (DAHP).
-This documentation was submitted to DAHP on July 11, 2010.
-DAHP issued a determination September 10, 2010, that the coal waste piles are not eligible for listing on the National Register of Historic Places (NRHP).
-The cultural resources consultant who prepared the Archaeological Review and Inventory of the site noted that it is unlikely that important information could be derived from the coal slag deposits on the site; therefore, construction effects on this mining debris would not be detrimental to this resource. .
-The DAHP determination that the coal waste piles are not eligible for listing on the NRHP included a statement that these features have been satisfactorily documented; no further archaeological work or documentation is required.
-4 Potential exists for buried or otherwise hidden cultural features to be encountered during construction earthwork on the site. .
+Mitigation for the two areas of historic coal slag deposits on the site would consist of the next level of recordation with the Washington State Department of Archaeology and Historic Preservation.
+Potential exists for buried or otherwise hidden cultural features to be encountered during construction earthwork on the site. .
 A thorough surface reconnaissance of the site and a limited number of shovel test probes were conducted on the site for the purpose of environmental review.
 No cultural resources were identified during the course of this survey. .
 If at any time during project development human or unknown bones are uncovered, or deeply buried cultural deposits are encountered, work would be stopped in this area of the site and a professional archaeologist would be contacted to evaluate these findings.
 State of Washington procedures for inadvertent discovery would be followed.
 These are listed in Draft EIS Section 3.15.

 Significant Unavoidable Adverse Impacts: With the understanding that State of Washington procedures for inadvertent discovery would be followed in the event that unanticipated human remains or suspected archaeological materials are encountered during earthwork on the site, no significant unavoidable adverse impacts to cultural resources are anticipated as a result of the project.
-TION SYSTEM Construction truck trips to haul unsuitable or excess .
-Haul routes for construction traffic would be
+If the coal slag piles in Areas A and D2 are avoided until the next level of recordation were completed, there would be no direct effects to potential historic resources on the site.